 It’s our national treasure for a reason.
 That reason is deliciousness.
 Tasty!

 You will not find a better photo-op in March.
 Seriously.
-Rustic barns, horse-drawn wagons, open fires, maple candy, a 19th century sawmill—all nestled along the majestic Saint John River.
+Rustic barns, horse-drawn wagons, open fires, maple candy, a 19th-century sawmill — all nestled along the Saint John River.
 Perfect your poses now.

 3. Craft Beer

-Picaroons will be offering free samples of their Simeon Jones River Valley Amber Ale.
-Pints can be purchased at the King’s Head Inn pub.
+Picaroons will be offering free samples of their traditional ales.
+Pints of Simeon Jones River Valley Amber Ale and Maple Cream Ale can be purchased at the King’s Head Inn pub.

 It’s not every day you get to hop on a horse-drawn wagon and get around town 1800s style.